“I’m writing my will,” I announced.

 “Then it’s the females we ought to be helping; they’re the ones producing the next generation,” Laverne decided.
 “We don’t even need the males, just a cup of their you-know-what.
 What are you doing to help these two females?”

-“They’ll be in captive breeding programs,” I replied, tentatively.
+“They’ll be in captive breeding programs,” I suggested, tentatively.
 “They’ll breed them with the other whites.”